samridh-dev/vimsetup/README.md

 make
 ```

-If any changes is made to build.c recompilation is `not` necessary.
+If any changes is made to build.c, recompilation is `not` necessary.

 ## Usage